mat1432/Colonial_Partitioning/readme.md

 ### Undo Partitioning:
 * Accessed by 'Undo Partitioning' Diplomatic Action under Influence Category
-* Will only transfer your soverign or colonial lands that were taken in a previous partitioning to the current colony.
+* Will return your provinces or colonial provinces that were taken away using one of the mods features.
+  * Does not affect lands owned by non colony subjects (Like vassals or PUs)
 * Follows the same logic as regular partitioning, and all nations whose lands are taken from during this process will be flagged as partitioned.
-* Will only work on colonies partitioned after Update 1.0.5.
+* Will only work on colonies partitioned after Update 1.0.5 (29 Dec 2022)
 * **Provinces cannot be taken away from Active Players!**

 ## Multiplayer Safety: